Athaman/redbubble-test/README.md

+Hey there, thanks for taking the time to have a look at this for me.

+#Getting started
+run `npm install` to get the node_modules set up and ready to go. run `npm test` to run the test suite use `node index.js <pathToCart> <pathToPriceList>` to call the entry point in the terminal e.g. `node index.js ./examples/cart-11356.json ./examples/base-prices.json`

 Redbubble Coding Test
 Create a price calculator command-line program.
 Use any language you like.

+The spec is included below mostly for my own reference.
 Functional requirements
 Your program should take two command-line arguments: a JSON file representing a cart, and